 Camp Bethel is tucked into a 650-acre ridge-and-valley setting of the Appalachian Mountains.
 The camp is largely a full-featured summer camp (high ropes, boating, lake swimming, crafts, paint ball, a skate park, lots of hiking trails, etc.), though they do offer a winter program for the southwest Virginia community.
 Camp Bethel has a couple of small ponds which are the only lakes in the Wise area.
 It is entertaining to listen to Jeff Rolen (Camp Director) share stories of "un-permissioned" swimmers and skinny-dippers that he has caught.
 Most unique, however, is that the camp buildings are log cabins – real log cabins with logs and chinking.
 Even the dining hall and the gymnasium are log cabins.
 We were at the camp just as the Fall colors made their display and the dozens of cabins were so pretty against the setting of the high, autumn-colored ridges that surround the camp.

 Deb came alongside Jackie to help with cleaning cabins, guest rooms, bathrooms and doing the resulting laundry.
 The summer help was gone and with a only a skeleton crew, the cleaning was left to the willing volunteers.
-Jackie surely appreciated the help because she had been the only one in housekeeping in September.
-I learned some tips for bed making and there is always a new cleaning tip to tuck away.
-It was evident that I provided relief from cleaning toilets and showers.
-The last week we were able to paint the bathroom and laundry room in the new house.
+Jackie surely appreciated the help because she had been the only one in housekeeping during the month of September.
+Deb learned some tips for bed making and there is always a new cleaning tip to tuck away.
+It was evident that she provided relief for Jackie from cleaning toilets and showers.
+The last week the lady SOWERs were able to paint the bathroom and laundry room in the new cottage.
 Painting was a welcome diversion.
-THEN we were charged with cleaning up the construction dust.
-All-in-all my task this month was just to help wherever needed.
-I was blessed to work beside a gentle soul who beams thankfulness and joy.
+THEN they were charged with cleaning up the construction dust.
+All-in-all our charge this month was just to help wherever needed.
+And Deb was blessed to work beside such a gentle soul as Jackie who beams thankfulness and joy.

-We stayed at Camp Bethel more than a full month (September 23rd to October 28th) – the longest we have stayed in one place since we left Colorado last year.
-It was fully green when we arrived, and mostly without leaf when we left (well ... they were all on the ground, actually).
+We stayed at Camp Bethel more than a full month (September 23rd to October 28th) – the longest we had stayed in one place since we left Colorado in 2015.
+It was fully green when we arrived, and mostly without leaf when we left (well ... the leaves were all on the ground, actually).
 It has been a beautiful place to enjoy the Fall – serene and peaceful, in spite of the WoodBooger sightings (think, Big Foot or Sasquatch).
 I guess if we had been able to get TV reception that I may have missed seeing some of the fantastic Fall colors.
 Maybe a month without television has turned out to be a pretty good thing, after all?
 I wonder how Jeb Bush is doing in his run for the presidency?

 sower 8: summit grove christian conference center